la2050/archive/_projects/2016/big-citizen-hub-building-a-pipeline-of-social-change-makers-via-leadership-and-community-service.md

   ["Social & emotional support","Public transit riders","Rates of
   volunteerism","Residential segregation","Total number of local social media friends and connections Angelenos have"]
+project_proposal_impact:
+  - Social & emotional support
+  - Public transit riders
+  - Rates of volunteerism
+  - Residential segregation
+  - Total number of local social media friends and connections Angelenos have
+project_proposal_description: >-
+  Big Citizen HUB will increase impact, adding 66 Big Citizens to our middle school, high school, and college-aged cohorts.
+In total 236 youth people will come together to learn about the diversity of each other, the city, and it’s issues.
+Through partnerships with over 50 local nonprofits, we’ll give Big Citizens the skills and place to develop and lead service projects, allowing them to see that they can have a positive impact on the community, setting the stage for future action.
+project_areas:
+  - County of Los Angeles
 project_proposal_best_place: >-
   Big Citizen HUB will help make LA the best place to connect by providing meaningful civic engagement opportunities for diverse youth all across the